 Studies show that areas of the brain controlling speech and language may work differently in people who stutter.
 For example, there is more right hemisphere activity and less left hemisphere activity in those who stutter.
 Research has also shown differences in how stutterers process auditory information and perform certain sensory-motor tasks.

-Recent studies have identified several genes that may be involved with predisposing an individual to stuttering.
+Recent studies have identified several genes that may be involved with predisposing an individual to stutter.
 We know it does run in families and that other factors influence how it presents and develops.

 Working individually with a speech therapist allows you to have maximum time focused on your or your child's individual needs.
-Your therapist will consider factors including family history, pattern of disfluencies (stutters), and overall communication skills to develop a customized treatment plan that focuses on what you most want to achieve.
+Your therapist will consider factors including family history, pattern of disfluencies (stutters), and overall communication skills to develop a customized treatment program that focuses on what therapy goals you most want to achieve.

 It seems intuitive that therapy should focus on eliminating stuttering and building speech fluency.
 Unfortunately, we now know that treatments that approach stuttering in this way often backfire, causing greater underlying physical struggle, shame and anxiety.